dmerejkowsky/kata-bowling/README.md

 If you knock all 10 pins in the first roll, it's called a *strike* and you go to the next frame.

-If you know all 10 pints in two rolls, it's called a *spare*.
+If you knock all 10 pints in two rolls, it's called a *spare*.

 ## The scoring